AvolitesLtd/TitanManual/prismdocs/shared/quick-start/projects-management.md

 ### Open Project with Collection

 To open a Prism project with collection, click on `File > Open Project with Collection`.
-When opening a project with collection Prism will look for the *Media* folder that was created when saving with a collection (*Collect All and Save*).<br/>
+When opening a project with collection, Prism will look for the *Media* folder that was created when saving with a collection (*Collect All and Save*).<br/>
-If the *Media* folder is found the media files will be loaded to the **Banks** and the media file paths under *Source* will be relative to this folder.
+If the *Media* folder is found, the media files will be loaded to the **Banks** and the media file paths under *Source* will be relative to this folder.
 If the *Media* folder is not found the loading will fail and an error will be notified.
 {{PRISM-END-COMMENT}}